SmithEcophysLab/Policies/Code_of_conduct.md

 The actions of our lab members are a reflection of the lab as a whole.
 In this lab, we value inclusivity and do not tolerate discrimination of any kind, for any reason.
-We value tolerance and lab members are expected to respect each other as well as those in the TTU community and beyond.
+We value each individual and making the lab a welcoming place for all.
+Lab members are expected to respect each other as well as those in the TTU community and beyond.

 We expect all lab members and visitors to adhere to the following:
 * Don't be a jerk.
 * Respect others, including those with beliefs different from yours.
 * Behave professionally.
 This includes refraining from any form of harassment, discriminatory speech, and inappropriate jokes.
 * If you are unsure whether a comment or action is inappropriate, refrain from saying or doing such action.
+* If someone comments that your actions or speech are inappropriate, do not get defensive.
+Listen.
+Learn.
+Do better next time.
 * Include others.
 * Do not compete with fellow lab members.
 Instead, work together when possible.
 * Refrain from singling out mistakes.